-EMR systems implement a RESTful API that empowers consumers to locate their medical reports via standard web gateway or mobile application.
+EMR systems implement a RESTful API that empowers consumers to locate their medical reports via a standard web gateway or mobile application.
 However, only a piece of the PHR (Personal Health Record) is even included in one single EMR practice.
-It covers office appointments, a medical review, current prescriptions, associated allergies but does not involve updates to this information from specialists outside of the arrangement.
-There are various specialists, out-of-network EMR’s, where FHIR reflects its applicability and practicality.
+It covers office appointments, a medical review, current prescriptions, and associated allergies but does not involve updates to this information from specialists outside of the arrangement.
+There are various specialists, and out-of-network EMR’s, where FHIR reflects its applicability and practicality.

 Aside from the general use of managing patient’s PHR together, there are specific use cases, workflows, and compilations of records regarding the subject, with administrative/financial responsibility.
 One such is settlements for wounded patients, and their medication/coverage comes under a listing of insurances.
 In this situation, they define care partners and a roundup of individuals to curb medical modalities/specialties, including adjusters and medical specialists.
-This aids in leveraging FHIR Resources such as organization support, practitioner support – which can be any variety of expert, clinical and non-clinical.
+This aids in leveraging FHIR Resources such as organization support, and practitioner support – which can be any variety of expert, clinical, and non-clinical.

 One popular way to combine healthcare data from a mixture of sources is to produce a storehouse of documents around a patient account.
 Developing a repository of reports allows for less severe alignment around policy, systems, and record-keeping/informatics models.
 FHIR presents comparable functionality to XDS (Cross-Enterprise Document Sharing).

 Easy to execute and blend across all projects and applications – FHIR aims to empower the subject.
-When information is given to patients, they are in better authority to control and trace their records which stabilize their faith in the healthcare settings and providers.
+When information is given to patients, they are in better authority to control and trace their records which stabilizes their faith in the healthcare settings and providers.

 It presents clinical assistance to providers and specialists in care services.
 The data distribution between providers and subjects produces a value-based paradigm wherein the importance is on care administration, patient participation, more fine coordination, and of course, decreased costs.

 With an introduction to EMR and patient-related information, a clinical specialist can implement better care, enhancing the patient experience.
 This patient data is valuable for research and review in the healthcare business.
-FHIR stands out from rest remainder of the data-sharing models’ implementation with REST web settings.
+FHIR stands out from the rest remainder of the data-sharing models’ implementation with REST web settings.
 REST can be easily performed with transparent source technologies bringing the implementation expenses down.